qishun-git/cat-motion/README.md

 - Recognized clips automatically promote high-confidence face crops into `data/training/<label>/`.
 - Unknown clips write per-second crops into `data/unlabeled/<clip>/`.
 - In the UI, assign unlabeled folders to a label or delete them if they’re junk.
-- After adding training images, run `cat-motion-train` to regenerate embeddings/labels; recognition is disabled until those files exist.
+- When you run `cat-motion-train`, it now prunes near-duplicate crops and enforces a 1,000-image cap per label (oldest photos deleted first) before rebuilding embeddings.
+Recognition is disabled until embeddings/labels exist.

 ## 7. Web interface